edemirkan/wine-starcraft-installer/README.md

 `	./wine-sc-shortcuts.sh`

-5. Now, you should have 2 new icons in your "Game" category.
+5. Now, you should have 2 new icons in your "Game" category; "StarCraft", "StarCraft WineCfg"

-StarCraft
-StarCraft WineCfg

 Using **StarCraft WineCfg**,  add **StarCraft.exe** and enable **Hide Wine version from applications** under staging tab.